jeremytammik/tbc/a/1934_revitextensions.md

 Happy New Year and welcome to 2022!

-I spent a pleasant New Year's day climbing the Wildhauser Schafberg in warm and dry weather.
+I spent a pleasant New Year's Day climbing the Wildhauser Schafberg in warm and dry weather.

 <center>
 <img src="img/143943_jeremygipfelfahnengallionsfigur.jpg" alt="Jeremy as figurehead on Wildhauser Schafberg" title="Jeremy as figurehead on Wildhauser Schafberg" width="400"/> <!-- 800 -->
 </center>

-Afterwards, a friend pointed out this rather humourous New Year's greeting from 1883.
+Afterwards, a friend pointed out this rather humorous New Year's greeting from 1883.
 It renders better in its original German version than in English &ndash; I find it very hard to translate:

 <p style="text-align: center; font-weight: bold">Neujahrsgebet</p>